AmirShkolnik/DivingCenter_API/README.md

 ### Code

-The development of the Fit and Fine application was supported by various resources and contributions from the community.
-Here are the key references and sources of inspiration for the Fit and Fine project:
+The development of the Diving Center application was supported by various resources and contributions from the CI community.
+Here are the key references and sources of inspiration for the Diving Center project:

 - The technique to limit the size of image uploads to Cloudinary is adapted from this [Cloudinary Support Article](https://support.cloudinary.com/hc/en-us/community/posts/360009752479-How-to-resize-before-uploading-pictures-in-Django).
 - A replacement for the deprecated `django.conf.urls.url()` was implemented as per this [StackOverflow Article](https://stackoverflow.com/questions/70319606/importerror-cannot-import-name-url-from-django-conf-urls-after-upgrading-to).